rfcx/arbimon-legacy/README.md

 - Database Info
   - MySQL
   - Production has a db and the development enviroments share a secondary db.
+- Servers and Networking
+  - the production and dev servers are on a private network together and not directly reachable from the outside.
+There is a jump/tunnel server that can be used to get into these.
+Tunnel server adress: [54.159.71.198](54.159.71.198) with user `ec2user` and the private key file for authentication (obtain this from another member of the team).
+    - This can be used to create a port forward to use with the database connection or can be directly connected to by ssh and then ssh to the other servers.
+Once on this server there are aliases setup to ssh to the other servers:
+      - `ssh-web-dev` for development web server
+      - `ssh-web` for production web server
 ---
 ## Legacy README